bleemeo/glouton/CONTRIBUTING.md

 The release build will

-* Build the local UI written in ReactJS using npm and webpack.
+* Build the local UI written in ReactJS using pnpm and webpack.
 * Compile the Go binary for supported systems
 * Build Docker image using Docker buildx
 * Build an Windows installer using NSIS